 Sayurbox | 2024-2025 | Full-time

-Designing for Discovery and Retention: +2% ATC, +7% Orders, and +34% M1 Retention with Min Development Effort
+Homepage Revamp: +2% ATC, +7% Orders, and +34% M1 Retention with Min Development Effort

-About the Project: Homepage Redesign 🎨
+About the Project: Homepage Revamp 🎨

 A data-driven homepage redesign combining Endless Scroll and a Deep Hook Banner: improving product visibility, price perception, and engagement while delivering measurable business impact with minimal engineering effort.